 3 fresh dates

-1 tablespoon walnut oil (or almond butter)
+1 tbsp walnut oil (or almond butter)

 crushed walnuts or almond flakes